tbrowne5/crisprHAL/README.md

 ```

 # 5: Validate the training of the model

+This will assess whether the training model is working.
+It will not change the model used for predictions.

 Perform 5-fold cross validation with the TevSpCas9 dataset transfer learning from the eSpCas9 base model:
 ```